How Does Methadone Treatment Work as a Heroin Addiction Treatment?

 Methadone treatment programs use psychosocial treatment interventions to help recovering addicts identify addiction-based behaviors and thinking patterns and replace them with coping skills for living daily life on a drug-free basis.
 Ultimately, this part of methadone treatment works to reinforce methadone’s therapeutic effects.

-If you or someone you know are considering methadone treatment and have more questions or need help finding a program that meets your needs, please feel free to call our toll-free helpline at 800-678-5931(Who Answers?) to speak with one of our addiction specialists.
+If you or someone you know are considering methadone treatment and have more questions or need help finding a program that meets your needs, please feel free to call our toll-free helpline at 800-678-5931(Paid Advertiser) to speak with one of our addiction specialists.

 Looking for Help?